 9. Use a hot water bottle during the day or before bed.

 A few years ago, a friend of mine gifted me the hot water bottle she bought when she visited Dublin, Ireland.
-She didn’t have a use for it back in her home state and she knew I was staying in Spain at least for another year (funny how that works) and I’ve found them to be quite useful.
+She didn’t have a use for it back in her home state and she knew I was staying in Spain at least for another year (funny how that turned into more than 6 years now) and I’ve found them to be quite useful.

 A rule of thumb – and common sense – is to not fill them with boiling water.
 The bottles are usually made of rubber with a plastic lid cover and boiling water would definitely melt the plastic part.
 You can fill one about halfway with room temperature or cold water and then heat it up in the microwave for a few minutes.

 Use an insulated cover like the cute one I saw in a store (pictured above) to help the bottle maintain its warmth.
 I wouldn’t recommend applying it directly to your skin but at least under one layer of clothes is fine.
 Hug it to yourself or put it on your back to keep winter’s chill away.

 10. Put up a dark-colored blackout curtain (also works for summer, too.)

 The bottom line is the more heat you can trap inside and more cold you can block on the outside, the better off you and your roommates will be.

 One of the most beautiful things about having opaque or blackout curtains during winter in Spain is that they absorb heat on both sides.
 I brought mine over from the US this past summer and with each season, I can notice a significant change in the temperature in my room.

 So, if you’re currently living here or plan to move here in the next year and have one of these lying around – put it up!
 It doesn’t matter if it will go with the color of your walls – it probably won’t – but you will thank yourself later on.
 (Especially later on during the hot Spanish summers!)